Financial-Times/n-gage/CONTRIBUTION.md

 `make` has ‘rules’.
 These are groups of commands that can be executed by entering `make RULE-NAME` your terminal.
 In all Next projects we have rules such as `install`, `run`, `deploy`, etc.

-In `n-makefile` we have two main types of rules.
+In `Makefile` we have two main types of rules.
 Common and sub.

 - Common rules are the public facing API of the Makefile.
 Developers/CI should run these commands.
 - Sub-rules are the inner, private workings of n-makefile.
 Developers/CI ought not to run these commands.